bahrmichael/bahrmichael.github.io/_posts/2021-02-04-step-functions-downloader-pattern.md

 ## Invocation and Post-Processing

-AWS Step Functions supports are variety of triggers and [service integrations](https://docs.aws.amazon.com/step-functions/latest/dg/connect-supported-services.html) whose icons you can see in the picture below.
-There are probably more than you see in this picture.
-Also note that in this picture I split the Persist step into a "Transform Result" and "Post-Process", as we don't necessarily need to store the data in DynamoDB.
+AWS Step Functions supports are variety of triggers and [service integrations](https://docs.aws.amazon.com/step-functions/latest/dg/connect-supported-services.html).
+You can see some of their icons in the picture below.
+Also note that in this picture I split the Persist step into a "Transform Result" and "Post-Process", as we might want to aggregate our data don't necessarily need to store it in DynamoDB.

 ![Downloader Pattern with Surrounding Services](https://bahr.dev/pictures/downloader-pattern-wrapper.png)